Robin Spencer

+Biography

 He was educated at The King's School, Chester and Emmanuel College, Cambridge.

 He was called to the bar at Gray's Inn in 1978 and became a bencher there in 2005.
 He was appointed a Queen's Counsel in 1999, deputy judge of the High Court from 2001 to 2010, and judge of the High Court of Justice (Queen's Bench Division) since 2010.
 In 2013 he was appointed as Presiding Judge on the South Eastern Circuit.
+He retired from the High Court with effect from March 2023.

 Sally Clark trial

 In 1999 Spencer was leading Counsel for the prosecution in the trial of Sally Clark, a solicitor charged with the murder of her two babies.
 Clark was found guilty and sent to prison.
 She maintained her innocence and eventually her convictions were overturned at a second appeal and she was freed in 2003.